relaxdiego/relaxdiego/README.md

-I love building software and I've dedicated my career to mastering as many of the art's numerous aspects.
-I've done this by taking on the various challenges that come my way, learning as much as I can and delivering as best as I can.
-Taking pride in the systems that I build.
-To this end, I have gained experience in:
+I love building software.
+Over the years, I've dedicated my career to mastering as many aspects of the craft as possible: I've taken on various challenges, learned from each experience, and strived for excellence in everything I create.
+All of this helps me take pride in my work.
+Along the way, I've gained experience in:

 - Entrepreneurship
 - Technical Product Management